zesty-io/vscode-ext/README.md

 - Files will sync down with command in VSCode.
 - New files will be created and sync to zesty project.
 - Files by default will automatically save on save, with an option to sync with a VS Code command, with an option to turn off synchronization on save. (maybe)
-- Deleting file synchronization can be turn off.
-Notification should prompt before deletion.
+- Deleting file synchronization can be turned off.
+A notification will prompt before file deletion.
 - Options will be stored on a .vscode configuration file.
-- Vscode will be a opensource codebase on github. https://github.com/zesty-io/vscode-ext
+- Opensource codebase on github. https://github.com/zesty-io/vscode-ext
 - Submit feature requests https://github.com/zesty-io/vscode-ext/issues/new/choose
 - Submit bugs https://github.com/zesty-io/vscode-ext/issues/new/choose
 - Command for zesty init will create a shell zesty.json config file.